areleu/vencopy/docs/architecture.rst

 ---------------------------------------------------

 .. list-table:: requirements
-   :widths: 50, 50
+   :widths: 35, 65
    :header-rows: 1

    * - Requirement
      - Context
    * - Software Engineering Team (SET)
-     - Niklas Wulff, Benjamin Fuchs
+     - Niklas Wulff, Fabia Miorelli, Benjamin Fuchs
    * - Stakeholders
-     - Hans Christian Gils, Department of energy system analysis at Institute of Networked Energy Systems, DLR
+     - Hans Christian Gils, Department of Energy Systems Analysis at Institute of Networked Energy Systems, DLR
    * - Timeline
-     - Alpha release in Q3 2020, Beta release in Q2 2021
+     - Alpha release in Q4 2020, Beta release in Q3 2021, for further releases planned, see :ref:`releaseTimeline`
    * - Open source ready
      - Features, dependencies and components which are contraindicative or at odds with an open source publication should not be used
    * - Development tools